kevyJose/AVC-Project_ENGR101/README.md

 **- Week Ending 19<sup>th</sup> June 2020**

 Objective for this week: **Challenge Code - Coding part of project complete**
 Tasks to complete this:
+1. [x] Ensure everyone contributes as expected within team environment, plan is followed within schedule.
-1. [ ] Write the code to allow robot to complete challenge difficulty maze.
+2. [ ] Write the code to allow robot to complete challenge difficulty maze.
-2. [ ] TESTING: Check this code completes consistently within given time - debug and fix if required to ensure this occurs.
+3. [x] Iterative TESTING: Make checkpoints and keep testing code as devleopment is made.
+Ensure that current code is functioning as it should.
+Do the necessary debugging and fixes as it is needed.
-3. [ ] Clean up of all written code to ensure it functions correctly and complies with given restrictions.
+4. [ ] Clean up all of written code to ensure it complies with given restrictions and is more accessible and readable.
+Add more functions and make more modular if necessary.
-4. [x] Ensure everyone contributes as expected within team environment, plan is followed within schedule.
-5. [x] Maintain GitHub repository.
-       - Including updating plan/README, updating Wiki and maintaining files.
+5. [ ] FULL-PROGRAM TESTING: Do a full/overall test of the program...this might happen on FINAL day of development.
+Make sure all functions and capabilities are working as intended.
+Check this code completes the course consistently within given time - make any minor tweaks and fixes where it's needed.
-6. [ ] Final checks of code to be submitted, carefully checking to ensure all works as intended before submission date.
+7. [ ] Final check/read-through of code to be submitted, carefully checking to ensure all works as intended before submission date.
+8. [x] Maintain GitHub repository.
+       - Including updating plan/README, updating Wiki, adding branches to MASTER code and maintaining files.
-7. [ ] Submit final code.
+9. [ ] Submit final code.
-8. [ ] Ensure everyone is on track for remainder of project 3 (Logs and reports)
+10. [ ] Ensure everyone is on track for remainder of project 3 (Logs and reports)

 Challenges / conflicts of this week:
     - ENGR121 test and COMP102/112 assignments to complete as well - will be a big draw of time from team members that will impact on time working on AVC project.